 You simply sew the facing to the blouse, neaten the raw edges with an overlocker, zig-zag stitch, binding or whatever you like, then careful pin to the blouse and topstitch all the way round.
 Voila, you are done.

 The second method is by far my favourite method.
-This method involves a little more work, and some handsewing, but results in a near invisible finish on the outside of the blouse, and a very secure facing that won’t move a muscle.
+This method involves a little more work, and some hand-sewing, but results in a nearly invisible finish on the outside of the blouse, and a very secure facing that won’t move a muscle.

 Using your iron, carefully turn in the raw edges along the line of stitches and press.
 Go slowly and you’ll be able to make the edge nice and clean and curved.

 Place the facing and blouse right sides together, then attach your neckline (see the detailed tutorial).